Conditions

 A hasted creature moves faster than the environment around them, usually due to a time-warping magic spell or effect.

-• A hasted creature gains a 'haste action' on each of their turns.
-A haste action can be used to make a single attack or use one of the Dash, Disengage, Hide, or Use an Object actions.
+A hasted creature gains a 'haste action' on each of their turns.
+A haste action can be used to make a single attack or use one of the Dash, Disengage, or Hide actions.

 Incapacitated